cmordzinski/evm-tools/js/README.md

 # JavaScript

 Collection of JavaScript tools to interact with EVM compatible blockchains.
 The code in this repository primarily exists for learning/experimenting purposes.
+Lots of the code in these subdirs is franken-code copy pasted and pieced together from other places, dont judge.
+Mainly reformatted things found in https://github.com/xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune for the purpose of learning how they were meant to work.
 <p>

 Prerequisites: